Lioruby/nestjs-clean-archi-template/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+[Nest](https://github.com/nestjs/nest) framework TypeScript Clean architecture template.

+This repository applies clean architecture, DDD and a TDD-friendly configuration to a NestJS application.

+The CommonCore BC is used in shared kernel with the other BCs.

 ## Installation